Leadership Studies Minor

 The University of South Florida’s Leadership Studies Program provides intentional and rigorous academic courses that educate students in a cross-disciplinary understanding of leadership.
 This is achieved through a diverse, relevant, and comprehensive curriculum emphasizing active-collaborative learning, self-reflection and critical thinking.

 The leadership Studies Program is interdisciplinary in nature and is a significant benefit to students in all areas of study.
 Courses are designed to give students a theoretical and practical grasp of leadership relying upon the basic assumption that leadership can be learned and, therefore, taught.
 The program takes a unique approach to leadership education that combines practical application of leadership theories and opportunities for students to study the characteristics of authority, leadership, social dynamics, political processes and the values that orient human behavior.
-The minor in Leadership Studies consists of a minimum of 15 credit hours with a minimum grade of C (not C-) better in each course.
+Effective Fall 2013, the minor in Leadership Studies consists of a minimum of 15 credit hours with a minimum grade of C (not C-) better in each course.

 **The minor is offered through Undergraduate Studies & the Center for Leadership & Civic Engagement**

 (All 3 core courses are required to receive the Minor)